ssp21/ssp21-spec/ssp21.md

 #### Initiator Handshake Procedure

-1. The initiator prepares a *Handshake Begin Request* message to send to the responder.
+1. The initiator prepares a *Request Handshake Begin* message to send to the responder.

     * The *HD* procedure is invoked to set the *ephemeral data* and the *mode data* fields.